BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/lost-futures.md

 So, given that we are constantly implored to act, to produce, to rush, to perform, perhaps we should allow ourselves a pause before diving headlong into productivity again.
 It could be beneficial to take a step back, to contemplate, reflect, and question the dominant narratives that have been presented to us as unassailable truths, as hegemonic and inevitable.
 We might consider adopting a form of *postmodernism* that strips away the certainty from the notion that the prescribed lifestyle is the one we're bound and obliged to embrace.
-And we might be able to traverse this desert of meaninglessness by fabricating new narratives, while fully conscious of their artificiality -- transforming from the leon into a child.
+And we might be able to traverse this desert of meaninglessness by fabricating new narratives, while fully conscious of their artificiality---transforming from the leon into a child.

 >There is no such thing as a script to stick to; no single functional model of relationships; no single dignified or fulfilling lifestyle that is achieved through consumption, affluence or material goods.
 >Rather what human beings can do in the world is enriched by the diversity of their performance in the world by art, by poetry, by love, by a sense of collectivity and a sense of building a shared future.